Your first dental visit will be over an hour of undivided attention with the smile team.

 Our final screening is one that you have hopefully had before.
 We consider it to be just as important as the cancer screening as periodontal disease has been linked to some cancers.
 This screening assesses your gum tissues and other supporting structures of the teeth to make sure there is no underlying disease.
 Periodontal disease is a silent disease, meaning that like high blood pressure, you will most likely have no symptoms and not even be aware of your condition.
 Studies show up to 80% of the adult population has some form of periodontal disease.
 Our goal is to identify the presence of periodontal disease in the early stages where we can address it through non-surgical laser therapy.
 If left untreated, periodontal disease can eventually lead to loss of some, if not all teeth.
 It also increases the severity of other health conditions such as diabetes and heart disease.

-Your first visit with Dr. Randi Green will be over an hour of our undivided attention.
+Your first visit with Dr. Randi Green will be over an hour of our undivided attention with our team.
 Whether the two of you decide to work together or not, you will leave your consultation with a clear understanding of what is going on in your mouth.
-Your oral health and smile are paramount to your overall health.
+Whole health dentistry, including your oral health and smile are paramount to your overall health.